mohamedsamy911/JSC-Task/README.md

 # GIS Data Submission and Visualization Web App

 This web application allows users to submit Feedbacks with geographic location data via a form and visualize it on a map and a table.
-It is built with React and integrates with various GIS libraries for map visualization.
+It is built with React and integrates with **ESRI SDK** for map visualization and interactions.

 ## Features
 - Form Submission: Users can submit geographic data including coordinates, name, email, feedback type, and message through a form.